 Doctors also use barbiturates such as benzodiazepines to help patients cope with the detox process, which can be very traumatizing to the body.
 Anticonvulsants can serve in this function as well.
 Generally, barbiturates should be used with caution as they also have addictive properties.
 They are generally prescribed short-term during detox only.

 Similarly, doctors have had success using psilocybin, which derives from hallucinatory mushrooms.
 Like barbiturates, these substances are addictive and should be used with caution.

 Some doctors also prescribe antidepressants and SSRIs.
-This happens when alcoholism is not the dominant condition, but a secondary condition or symptom of mood disorders or other mental health concerns and trauma.
+This happens when alcoholism is not the dominant condition but a secondary condition or symptom of mood disorders or other mental health concerns and trauma.
 Common antidepressants prescribed include Imipramine, ritanserin, citalopram, and fluoxetine.

-The first step in treating alcohol use disorder is detox, which is one of the more painful and difficult steps.
+The first step in treating alcohol use disorder is detox, one of the more painful and difficult steps.
 Before a patient could begin stem cell therapy, they would have to complete detox.
 Detox allows the patient’s body to remove alcohol from itself, but the dependency is already set.
 Patients will hallucinate, experience seizures, and shake.
 For this reason, detox should be supervised.

 Through this process, it’s best to support a patient and set expectations for lifelong recovery.
 Even if a patient had a drink yesterday, it’s vital to provide support for improvement.

 - 10 Examples of Preventative Health in Action - 08/13/2019

 - Alcohol & Stem Cells: What’s the Connection? - 07/02/2019